awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-clb.md

 ![\[Classic Load Balancer settings for health check\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-elb-healthcheck.png)

 **Note**
 The Elastic Load Balancing health check doesn't affect the health check behavior of an environment's Auto Scaling group\.
-Instances that fail an Elastic Load Balancing health check will not automatically be replaced by Amazon EC2 Auto Scaling unless you manually configure Amazon EC2 Auto Scaling to do so\.
+Instances that fail an Elastic Load Balancing health check are not automatically replaced by Amazon EC2 Auto Scaling unless you manually configure Amazon EC2 Auto Scaling to do so\.
 See [Auto Scaling Health Check Setting](environmentconfig-autoscaling-healthchecktype.md) for details\.

 For more information about health checks and how they influence your environment's overall health, see [Basic Health Reporting](using-features.healthstatus.md)\.